MyMeds-Turing/.github/profile/README.md

 ## About the Project
 MyMeds is a medication inventory, tracking and notification application.
 It displays a user’s medications in a simple consolidated way showing dose, amount and timing.
 MyMeds is also a reminder service via visual, email and sms text messages to ensure a user does not miss a dose and when they can retake their meds.

-This was the Capstone Project for Turing School of Software and Design's Front End and Back End Engineering program and won first place in Turing's Demo Competition.
+This was the Capstone Project for Turing School of Software and Design's Front End and Back End Engineering programs and won first place in Turing's Demo Competition.

 ## Click the MyMeds logo below to see the deployed app:
 <p align="center">